How to Fix Mixed Content Error in WordPress

 It will almost certainly result in a Mixed Content error because the image URL begins with an insecure protocol, HTTP.

-This is to say that there must be a Mixed Content issue whenever your website’s resource URLs begin with HTTP.
+This means that a Mixed Content issue will occur whenever your website’s resource URLs begin with HTTP.
 So, when you find the resource, look for it on your website’s pages and manually remove or update the URL.

 However, in most circumstances, WordPress will add these elements dynamically or store them in your database.
 In that situation, it will be difficult to detect and repair all of them manually.

-Now, let’s examine an easy fix for the Mixed Content error in WordPress.
+Now, let’s examine fixes for the Mixed Content error in WordPress.

 3 Fixing the Mixed Content Error in WordPress